jakesower/json-expressions/docs/expressions.md

       cases: [
-        { when: "napping", then: "Quiet time activities" }, // Literal comparison { when: "active", then: "High energy games" }, // Literal comparison { when: { $get: "fallbackStatus" }, then: "Custom activity" }, // Expression evaluated to literal ],
+        { when: "napping", then: "Quiet time activities" }, // Literal comparison { when: "active", then: "High energy games" }, // Literal comparison { when: { $get: "fallbackStatus" }, then: "Custom activity" }, // Expression applied to literal ],
       default: "Free play",
     },